 I want to make sure that design-led, sustainable baby products are available to as many parents as possible.

 Q. How do you promote your business?

-NK: Primarily through social media.
+Primarily through social media.
 Planning marketing content to have better online visibility.

 Q. What are the mistakes you could have avoided at the start?

 A whole lot of us don’t like it but we have to take responsibility and openly speak about our work.

 For the next one year, high visibility and easy accessibility through other e-commerce channels along with strong physical presence through mother-child shows and sustainable stores and markets.

 Q. What is your 1-year and 5-year business goal?